Gbury/dolmen/HACKING.md

 hacking on dolmen.
 If you're having troubles, don't hesitate to contact me directly, ^^

+## Tests

+Most tests are setup through dune files, associated with tune "runtest" alias.

+### Unit tests

+There a few (though not that many), unit tests.
+These are basically to test internal functions of the library, in order to check internal assumptions that may otherwise not be easy to check with complete parsing/typing tests.

+Follow the example in `tests/unit/bitv/` to add more unit tests.

+### Parsing/typing tests

+### Coverage tests

 ## Hand-written error messages

 Dolmen now has support for customizing syntax error messages, using menhir's